-There are 4,500 official channels in Roku’s official Channel Store – but did you know that there are “secret” private channels you can add, too?
+There are thousands of official channels in Roku’s official Channel Store – but did you know that there are “secret” private channels you can add, too?

 Read on to learn: